timrodz/cpp-shape-drawer/README.md

 [shapeN] (N is the number of the shape)
-ModelType = enum (Refer to Model Types enum) MovementType = enum (Refer to Movement Types enum) Texture = string (Use NULL if you do not want to use a texture) Colour = (x, y, z) (int/float/double values are valid) Scale = (x, y, z) (int/float/double values are valid) Position = (x, y, z) (int/float/double values are valid)
+ModelType = enum (Refer to Model Types enum) MovementType = enum (Refer to Movement Types enum) Colour = (x, y, z) (int/float/double values are valid) Scale = (x, y, z) (int/float/double values are valid) Position = (x, y, z) (int/float/double values are valid)